-This course fosters awareness and appreciation for a variety of cultures and the accomplishments of humankind by examining interrelationships among beliefs, institutions, art, architecture, conflict, social organization, technology, trade, and ways of living of people in a specific time and place.
-Areas and cultures to be explored may include the Origins of Humans, Mesopotamia and Ancient Egypt, Mesoamerican Cultures, Ancient China, Ancient India, Feudal Japan, Imperial Rome, the Renaissance, Ancient Greece, and Indigenous Cultures of Canada.
-Coursework involves articles, films, case studies, individual and group work, a presentation, frequent discussion, and consistent use of Social Studies inquiry and research skills.
+This course fosters awareness and appreciation for a variety of cultures by examining interrelationships among beliefs, institutions, art, conflict, cooperation, social organization, technology, trade, and ways of being of people in a specific time and place.
+Areas and cultures to be explored may include the cultures of the students in class, Indigenous Cultures of Turtle Island and cultures of underrepresented communities.
+Coursework involves articles, videos, case studies, individual and group work, a presentation, frequent dialogue, and consistent use of Social Studies inquiry and research skills.